Syelding/pathfinder/README.md

-Pathfinder Visualization
-Uses an algorithm to find the shortest path in the grid
+A visualization of the A* star algorithm.
+Users can pick two points and the algorithm will find the shortest path